Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 ### Update the `Startup.cs` file to enable the Microsoft Graph custom service

 Still in the `Startup.cs` file, add the following lines just after the following.
-This lines ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core
+This lines ensures that the GraphAPIService benefits from the optimized `HttpClient` management by ASP.NET Core.

 ```CSharp
     // Add Graph